 Hagens Berman filed a class-action lawsuit against Electronic Arts (NASDAQ: EA) on behalf of consumers who claim the company engaged in unlawful and anti-competitive agreements that nearly doubled the price of its popular game, Madden NFL.

 The lawsuit alleges EA established agreements with the National Football League (NFL), The NFL Players Union, Arena Football League and the National Collegiate Athletic Association (NCAA), that drove competition out of the market and prevented new competitors from entering.

 Through these exclusive deals, attorneys believe that Electronic Arts forced consumers to pay a premium for certain sports titles, including Madden NFL.
 Hagens Berman, representing respective class members, seeks punitive damages against Electronic Arts.

-December 21, 2010 - A federal judge certified a national class-action lawsuit against Electronic Arts, Inc. based on allegations that video game consumers overpaid for popular sports titles including Madden NFL.
-The decision, ordered by U.S. District Court Judge Vaughn R. Walker on December 21, 2010, also appointed Hagens Berman to serve as co-counsel representing consumers nationwide who purchased NFL, NCAA, or Arena Football League branded video games produced and released by Electronic Arts after January 1, 2005.
+On Dec.
+21, 2010 a federal judge certified a national class-action lawsuit against Electronic Arts, Inc. based on allegations that video game consumers overpaid for popular sports titles including Madden NFL.
+The decision, ordered by U.S. District Court Judge Vaughn R. Walker on Dec.
+21, 2010, also appointed Hagens Berman to serve as co-counsel representing consumers nationwide who purchased NFL, NCAA or Arena Football League branded video games produced and released by Electronic Arts after January 1, 2005.
 Consumers who purchased similar titles for mobile devices were excluded from the class action.